Let Love Float

 to set the oppressed free, to proclaim the year of the Lord’s favor.”

-There are some contemporary social theorists who talk about the power of teams and reference the well known proverb “if you want to go fast go alone and if you want to go far go together…”
+There are some contemporary social theorists who aren’t historians.
+They talk about the story of Jesus as an allegory.
+They agree that Jesus example of the power of cooperation is powerful.
+Many reference the well-known proverb “if you want to go fast go alone, and if you want to go far go together…”

 But what if…and this is an outlandish guess.